AsmiRaut23/Murf-AI-Voice-Agent/README.md

 pip install -r requirements.txt
 ```

 5️⃣ Run the Flask Server

 ```
 python app.py
 ```
-Server will start at: http://127.0.0.1:5000
+Server will start at: **http://127.0.0.1:5000**

 ---

-## 🙌 Special Thanks
+## 🙌 Heartfelt Appreciation

-A heartfelt thank you to **Murf AI** for hosting this incredible challenge and inspiring creators to dive into the world of voice-first interfaces.
+A big thank you to Murf AI for organizing this inspiring challenge and empowering creators to dive into the world of voice-first interfaces.
-Your tools are empowering the next generation of interactive agents
+Your innovative tools are driving the future of interactive AI agents — truly appreciated!